abhisheksaurabh1985/storn-dvbf-with-flows/README.md

 * Latent space plot *
 - latent data: (bs, ts, d).
 Reshape it as (-1,2).
 Scatter plot this data.
 Take a point in the batch and trace its path in the latent space.

+*Report*
+- Combine results of all other flows i.e. comparison of flows, comparison of flow length and probability distribution, generative samples and latent space.
+- Section on Convolution Planar, Interpretation, Figure of the Jacobian matrix, reason why it failed or why was it expected to work in the first place.